bitovi/documentcss/pages/guides/use.md

   /**
  *  @@styles buttons-colors Button Colors 0
  *
- *  Use the color variations to denote...
+ *  Use the color variations to denote importance of each action type :
  */

   btn-success {